bible-reader/tools/README.md

 ## Packages

-* [bible-converter](https://github.com/bible-reader/tools/tree/master/packages/bible-converter) is a library that converts several different Bible formats to JSON fragments
+- [bible-converter](https://github.com/bible-reader/tools/tree/master/packages/bible-converter) is a library that converts several different Bible formats to JSON fragments
-* [common](https://github.com/bible-reader/tools/tree/master/packages/common) contains mostly data that are shared across multiple other packages and applications
+- [common](https://github.com/bible-reader/tools/tree/master/packages/common) contains mostly data that are shared across multiple other packages and applications
-* [passage-parser](https://github.com/bible-reader/tools/tree/master/packages/passage-parser) parses Bible passage string to an object
+- [passage-parser](https://github.com/bible-reader/tools/tree/master/packages/passage-parser) parses Bible passage string to an object
-* [reading-plan-validator](https://github.com/bible-reader/tools/tree/master/packages/reading-plan-validator) is a tool that validates if a sequence of Bible passages is continuous and other criteria
+- [reading-plan-validator](https://github.com/bible-reader/tools/tree/master/packages/reading-plan-validator) is a tool that validates if a sequence of Bible passages is continuous and other criteria
-* [reference-validator](https://github.com/bible-reader/tools/tree/master/packages/reference-validator) is a library that validates whether a reference to a Bible chapter or verse is valid for a particular Bible version
+- [v11n-tools](https://github.com/bible-reader/tools/tree/master/packages/v11n-tools) is a library that provides functions to validate and get Bible references for a given versification (i.e. system of books, chapters and verses in a particular Bible version; v11n in short)
-* [types](https://github.com/bible-reader/tools/tree/master/packages/types) defines common types for Bible data used across all bible-reader libraries and applications
+- [types](https://github.com/bible-reader/tools/tree/master/packages/types) defines common types for Bible data used across all bible-reader libraries and applications

 ## For developers